-Topics: Big Data, Performance Management, Planning, Modeling, Operational Performance Management (OPM), performance indicators, Budgeting, driver-based, ratio analysis, Analytics, Business Analytics, In-memory, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Applications, best pracices, business value, cash flow, challenge, financial planning, spreadsheet
+Topics: Big Data, Performance Management, Planning, Human Capital Management, Modeling, Office of Finance, Operational Performance Management (OPM), Budgeting, driver-based, Analytics, Business Analytics, In-memory, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), best pracices, business value, cash management, challenge, financial planning

 People used to use the phrase “the last mile” solely to refer to a condemned prisoner’s path to execution.
 Then the telecommunications industry picked it up to describe that part of a circuit between a major trunk line and a subscriber.
 Later still a defunct software company, Movaris (now part of Trintech), used the phrase in an analogy to refer to the set of activities that take place between when a company closes its books and the point where it finishes its external reporting activities, such as disclosing periodic earnings and financial conditions to investors or filing financial statements with regulators or lenders.
 It was an attempt to focus attention on the need to automate and better coordinate the multiple, disparate but interconnected threads that have to be orchestrated to complete the external reporting tasks accurately and on time.
 Personally, I’ve never cared for the phrase being used in this context; there are really multiple “last miles,” with multiple and sometimes overlapping destinations.
 I prefer “the close–to-report cycle” because it’s more precise in its description, and because rather than pointing to finality, “cycle” defines it for what it is – a repetitive periodic activity.
 And because it is periodic and repetitive, it benefits from process optimization and automation, which can substantially reduce the effort required to complete a cycle and alleviate the stress certain departments often feel as deadlines loom.

-Topics: Governance, GRC, Reporting, audit, close, Consolidation, Controller, process, process management, report, XBRL, Governance, Risk & Compliance (GRC), Accounting, Business Performance Management (BPM), CFO, compliance, Financial Performance Management (FPM), FPM, SEC
+Topics: Customer Experience, Governance, GRC, Office of Finance, Reporting, audit, close, Consolidation, Controller, XBRL, Governance, Risk & Compliance (GRC), Business Performance Management (BPM), CFO, compliance, Financial Performance Management (FPM), FPM, SEC

 What does it cost to run an IT department?
 That’s an easy question to answer, but for most companies, why it costs that amount is not.
 IT departments often complain that most of their budget is devoted to funding daily operations and basic maintenance (“keeping the lights on”), but often, one big overlooked problem is the chargeback process that most companies use to assign IT department operating costs.

-Topics: Operational Performance Management (OPM), ABC, Budgeting, chargebacks, Business Intelligence (BI), Business Performance Management (BPM), Financial Performance Management (FPM), Activity Based Costing, innovation, IT cost
+Topics: Sales, Office of Finance, Operational Performance Management (OPM), Budgeting, chargebacks, Business Intelligence, Business Performance Management (BPM), Financial Performance Management (FPM), IT cost

 For several years the U.S. Securities and Exchange Commission (SEC) has mandated that filers apply eXtensible Business Reporting Language (XBRL) tags to their financial statements.
 XBRL was developed to make it easier for investors to use a company’s financial information.
 Now XBRL US has kicked off its second annual XBRL Challenge, a contest designed to encourage development of open source analytical tools that can use XBRL-formatted corporate financial data from the SEC’s EDGAR database.
 Sponsoring the effort are the American Institute of Certified Public Accountants, the CFA Institute (of which I am a member) and the Wharton School of the University of Pennsylvania.
 XBRL US hopes to raise awareness of the wealth of available XBRL data and provide incentives for application developers to create open source software that enables broader and more frequent use of the standard.
 The contest will award $20,000 grand prizes to the two teams, and judging will be based on how well each submission improves access to corporate data and provides analytic capabilities in an original, user-friendly way.
 This competition is a terrific idea because it addresses the least well developed element in the drive to improve the communication of corporate data to investors.
 Earlier this year I reviewed some of the submissions to the first XBRL Challenge.
 Although the first round of software offered a good start, much more needs to be done to encourage use of XBRL.

-Topics: Reporting, closing, XBRL, Analytics, Business Analytics, Accounting, Business Performance Management (BPM), finance, Financial Performance Management (FPM), Information Management (IM), Financial Performance Management, SEC
+Topics: Office of Finance, Reporting, closing, XBRL, Analytics, Business Analytics, Business Performance Management (BPM), finance, Financial Performance Management (FPM), Information Management (IM), Financial Performance Management, SEC